hipe/tmx/lib/skylab/git-viz/doc/issues/018-the-system-call-fixtures-server.md

 # the system call fixtures server :[#018]

+## :#introduction-to-the-server-micro-architecture

+for now the server lifecycle is like this: there is a "frontend" that is just a shell script that loads a correct ruby version with rbenv, and then execs out to the middle-end, having changed the path and made the symlinks etc. through rbenv to get the correct ruby loaded.

+the middle-end is concerned with everything to do with zero MQ: it listens on ports and so on. when it gets requests, it dispatches them out to the backend.

+the backend is concerned with nothing about zero MQ and everything about our business logix.

+## :#introduction-to-the-middle-end

+(for now, please see #introduction-to-the-server-micro-architecture)

 ## :#this-node-looks-funny-because-it-is-multi-domain

 we put this section up top because although its inspiration stems from the